 View a map of the proposed locations for the shelters.
 These locations are suggestions that meet the criteria of a bus stop without an existing shelter and enough space for a concrete pad to locate the new shelter.
 These locations are not final and subject to change.

 In March 2023, Public Works Deputy Director Hal Metzler hosted a community webinar about the shelters.
 Watch the recording.

-The City of Hyattsville is evaluating traffic calming measures for the 3500 - 3700 blocks of Gallatin Street.
+The City of Hyattsville and Pennoni Associates have developed a plan for traffic calming measures for the 3500 - 3700 blocks of Gallatin Street.
 Community members along that street petitioned the City for a review of traffic controls in order to reduce speeding and running stop signs through this residential area.

 The Citywide Transportation Study recommended Jefferson Street be designated as a Bike Boulevard to enhance pedestrian and traffic safety.
 City staff presented recommendations provided by a Toole Design Group study to determine appropriate traffic calming measures along Jefferson Street from Queens Chapel Road to Baltimore Avenue.

 Jefferson Street Bike Boulevard Concept Design Plans_March 2021